Help for the Holiday Blues

-It also is common to feel a holiday letdown after the holidays are over.
-The hectic holiday period and the feeling of being physically and emotionally drained can leave you with the sense of loss or frustration, and then that can turn into the blues.
+It’s also common to feel a holiday letdown after the holidays are over.
+Hectic holidays can leave you feeling physically and emotionally drained.
+You may feel a sense of loss or frustration.
+That can turn into the blues.

-Holiday blues should not be confused with clinical depression.
-Clinical depression is a disorder that may need to be relieved with medication, while the holiday blues could require something as simple as a good listener.
+Don’t confuse holiday blues with clinical depression.
+Clinical depression is a disorder that may need to be relieved with medication.
+The holiday blues could require something as simple as a good listener.
 Clinical depression, however, can be triggered in a number of ways at or just after the holidays.

 There is also a tendency to link the holiday blues with seasonal affective disorder (SAD).
-SAD, however, is a diagnosable disorder that is associated with fewer hours of sunlight during the winter.
-Although people with the holiday blues also can be afflicted with SAD, the two are not directly related.
-People with SAD have symptoms of major depression not only throughout the holiday season, but also throughout the autumn and winter seasons.
+SAD, however, is a diagnosable problem linked to fewer hours of sunlight during the winter.
+People with the holiday blues also can also have SAD.
+But, the two are not directly related.
+People with SAD have symptoms of major depression throughout the fall and winter.

 Keeping the blues away

-The holiday blues may be alleviated with something as simple as getting enough rest.
-People actually lose sleep during the holidays and end up shortchanging themselves.
-Consequences of not getting enough sleep might be cloudy thinking, irritability, and inability to deal with everyday stress.
+You might ease your holiday blues with something as simple as getting enough rest.
+People tend to lose sleep during the holidays and end up shortchanging themselves.
+Lack of sleep can cause cloudy thinking, and irritability.
+It can also hamper your ability to deal with everyday stress.

-Other ways to help ease the blues are to eat a diet rich in fruits and vegetables and to start exercising.
+Eating a diet rich in fruits and vegetables and getting some exercise can ease the blues.
 Also, make an effort to stay positive.

 Tips to ease the blues